-Accidents involving injury must be reported to the School Office.
+Accidents involving injury must be reported to Student Services.
 If medical attention is required beyond school the parents will be consulted.

 Skateboards

 Skateboards and scooters can be walked onto and off the school grounds and stored in the storage facility behind B Block.
 They are not permitted to be used while on the school site.